Chaeun-Kim/emsiAssignment/README.md

 Linux users, if you don't already have Python available, please check here : https://docs.python-guide.org/starting/install3/linux/ and download the latest Python.

-Once Python is installed, run
+Once Python is installed, run the following command

 ```
 pip install flask